laurirasanen/Bridge-C-Sharp-Plugin/README.md

 **Not supported:**

-- Models with multiple variations (e.g. most plants)
+- Modular assets with multiple meshes in a single .fbx
 - Multiple materials (e.g. plants that have a separate billboard material for lowest LOD)
-- Different shaders, defaults to `vr_complex.vfx` or `vr_projected_decals.vfx` depending on asset type

 ## Usage